INCATools/ontology-access-kit/docs/cli.rst

 it was last downloaded more than 7 days ago.

-The behavior of the cache can be controlled in two ways: with an option on the command line and with a configuration.
+The behavior of the cache can be controlled in two ways: with an option on the command line and with a configuration file.

 Controlling the cache on the command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^